phac-nml/irida/doc/administrator/galaxy/pipelines/sistr/index.md

 ## Step 2: Galaxy Conda Setup

 Galaxy makes use of [Conda][conda] to automatically install some dependencies for SISTR.
-Please verify that the version of Galaxy is >= 16.01 and has been setup to use conda (by modifying the appropriate configuration settings, see [here][galaxy-config] for additional details).
-A method to get SISTR to work with a Galaxy version < 16.01 is available in [FAQ/Conda dependencies][].
+Please verify that the version of Galaxy is >= v16.01 and has been setup to use conda (by modifying the appropriate configuration settings, see [here][galaxy-config] for additional details).
+A method to get SISTR to work with a Galaxy version < v16.01 is available in [FAQ/Conda dependencies][].

 ## Step 3: Install Galaxy Tools

 Please install all the Galaxy tools in the table above by logging into Galaxy, navigating to **Admin > Search and browse tool sheds**, searching for the appropriate **Tool Name** and installing the appropriate **Toolshed Installable Revision**.

-The install progress can be checked by monitoring the Galaxy log file `galaxy/main.log`.
+The install progress can be checked by monitoring the Galaxy log files `galaxy/*.log`.
 On completion you should see a message of `Installed` next to the tool when going to **Admin > Manage installed tool shed repositories**.

 ## Step 4: Testing Pipeline